le0pard/mongodb_logger/README.md

         mkdir vendor/plugins/rails_log_stdout
         touch vendor/plugins/rails_log_stdout/.gitkeep

-   For Rails 4 just remove from Gemfile "rails_12factor" rubygem.
+   For Rails 4 just remove from Gemfile "rails_12factor" gem.

 1. Add MongodbLogger settings to database.yml for each environment in which you want to use the MongodbLogger.
 The MongodbLogger will also look for a separate mongodb\_logger.yml or mongoid.yml (if you are using mongoid) before looking in database.yml.